 Since those days, I have come a long way in my view of cauliflower.
 Apparently, so has the rest of the world.
 The peppery flavor of this cruciferous treat now grace menus in every meal.
 Grilled slabs of cauliflower are used as burgers, pureed cauliflower provides a low-starch replacement for mashed potatoes and potato pancakes, and the list of cauliflower recipes is getting longer every day.
-If that weren’t reason enough to add cauliflower to your foodscape, here’s another reason: you can start a cauliflower crop in the Bay Area twice a year!
+If that weren’t reason enough to add cauliflower to your foodscape, here’s another reason: you can start a cauliflower crop in San Jose, California twice a year!

 When we eat cauliflower, we normally assume we are eating a flower, but we’re not.
 That is only true if you are eating broccoli.
 The part of a cauliflower that we normally eat is botanically known as ‘inflorescence meristem’.
 This plant tissue is a cluster of undifferentiated plant cells that form a ‘curd’.
 You know, the stuff Little Miss Muffet ate, sitting on her tuffet.
 Okay, she was eating a dairy product, but the appearance is similar.